 Money, as the papers keep telling us, is too tight to mention at the minute.
-In music, however, it’s been an ever present (as long as you’re not a small band) From ol’ Travie McCoy’s unembarrassed yearn-a-thon to cold hard cash ‘Billionaire’, to Aloe Blacc’s oasis of quite-goodness ‘I Need A Dollar’ there’s a ton of tunes dedicated to the green stuff.
+So as the Tories get ready to unleash yet another austerity budget, we’re looking back on the best tunes about cold, hard cash.
+From ol’ Travie McCoy’s unembarrassed yearn-a-thon to cold hard cash ‘Billionaire’, to Aloe Blacc’s oasis of quite-goodness ‘I Need A Dollar’ there’s a ton of tunes dedicated to the green stuff.
 But are any of them actually half-decent?

 1. ‘Money (That’s What I Want)’ by Barrett Strong

 Obviously the best.
 Vulgar, teenage desire with an awesome backbeat.
 Motown’s first hit way back in 1960, and later revived by The Beatles and John Lennon, who recognized it as a perfect representation of his bad boy persona during the nice-boy years.
 “Money don’t get everything, it’s true… but what it don’t get, I can’t use!”
 As long as they’re being honest with themselves, it applies to the rich, the poor, the mid-salaried alike.

 2. ‘Free Money’ by Patti Smith